Simatwa/python-tgpt/docs/README.md

 This project enables seamless interaction with [LLaMA](https://ai.meta.com/llama/) AI without requiring an API Key.

 The name *python-tgpt* draws inspiration from its parent project [tgpt](https://github.com/aandrew-me/tgpt), which operates on [golang](https://go.dev/).
 Through this Python adaptation, users can effortlessly engage with LLaMA's capabilities, fostering a smoother AI interaction experience.

+## Features

+- 🗨️ Enhanced conversational chat experience
+- 💾 Capability to save prompts and responses (Conversation)
+- 🔄 Ability to load previous conversations
+- ⌨️ Command-line interface
+- 🐍 Python package
+- 🌊 Stream and non-stream response
+- 🚀 Ready to use (No API key required)

 ## Prerequisites